n8n-io/n8n-docs/docs/te2/install.md

 # How to install & configure TE² Plugin

-Fellow TE² Plugin is installed directly in Ephesoft Transact.
+TE² Plugin is installed directly in Ephesoft Transact.
 The installation process is same for instances set up in Cloud or On Premise.

 Prerequisites
-Download the Fellow TE² Plugin from here
+Download the TE² Plugin from here
 You must have Administration rights in Ephesoft Transact.
 You must have set up working Batch Class or install Fellows default Batch Class for Plugin usage if no Batch Class is set up in your Ephesoft System, yet.
 (Contact us to get the Fellow default Batch Class)